FerianiAiden/CSC59866_2P_POKER/README.md

 **Things to note**
 - The smart contract and protocol are in the bot folder.
 Interaction.js has functions which send cards to the smart contract based on the phase of the game
 - If you want to run the test script for the protocol, cd into the bot folder and type: node testingProtocol.js
+- Inside the bot folder there is also another test script named testingInteraction.js.
+This file runs the full game on the back end side and tests if it can decrypt the partially decrypted cards that were sent to the smart contract
+- static/js/gamelogic.js is the file that determines the highest possible combination that can be made given the player's cards and the community pile.
+This file is also responsible for determining the winner
+- static/js/bott.js is the file that determines the decision that the casino should make(check,call,fold or raise) during each of the game
+- static/js/play.js is the file that interacts with the server and the file that implements all of the UI's functionality
 - The address of the casino will always be 0x6DE29c6a03E2694C3217820ed2e595E24f1145B9
 - When you start the first game, a new contract is deployed for the entire session.
 Subsequent games will use the same smart contract address
 - To get a better idea of what is happening under the hood, view the terminal as the game progresses.